manio-org/jekyll-now/_drafts/2018-01-20-write-elegant-loops-using-loop-invariants.md

 2. Determine a loop condition so `loop condition == False && loop invariant == true` is what you want when the loop finishes.

-Let's practice by examing two examples.
+Let's practice by examining two examples.

-# Example 2: Linus's Taste
+# Example 1: Linus's Taste

 In a TED interview, Linus gave the following piece of code to show what a bad taste of code is.